robwierzbowski/gulp-intermediate/readme.md

 `tempDir`: The first argument is a path to the directory that contains your temporary files.
 If using `spawn` you may want to set the `cwd` option to this directory.

-`cb`: The second argument is function to call when all processing is finished.
+`cb`: The second argument is a function to call when all processing is finished.

 ## Recipes